rcosnita/fantastico/doc/source/features/roa.rst

 Application settings stored in database
 ---------------------------------------

-Imagine you have a model called **AppSetting** meant to define how custom settings attriutes which influence your application.
+Imagine you have a model called **AppSetting** meant to define custom settings attributes which influence your application.

 .. code-block:: python